-- the internal audit and internal control appraisal programs, and their implementation methods; - the results of the work of the internal and external auditors and the internal control department, and the monitoring of any recommendations they make, particularly in regard to analysis, corrective actions, drafting and mapping the Group's main risks and their control, the control of significant off-balance sheet commitments, as well as the organization of the internal audit teams; - the drafting and content of the Annual Report on the Group's internal control.
+- the internal audit and internal control appraisal programs, and their implementation methods; - the results of the work of the internal and external auditors and the internal control department, and the monitoring of any recommendations they make, particularly in regard to analysis, corrective actions, drafting and mapping the Group's main risks, monitoring significant sustainability impacts, risks and opportunities, and sustainability reporting, their control, the control of significant off-balance sheet commitments, as well as the organization of the internal audit teams; - the drafting and content of the Annual Report on the Group's internal control.

-4.1.5.
-Risks
+4.1.5 Risks

-- the identification, measurement and monitoring by the Executive Management of the possible major risks for the Group in the following areas: - external environment: legal or regulatory changes, crisis management or occurrence of disasters, cyber-security; - internal processes: legal monitoring of major litigation, compliance with applicable regulations (particularly in connection with Corporate Social Responsibility matters), business conduct in accordance with laws and Imerys' fundamental ethical values (code of conduct and ethics, anti-corruption, antitrust, etc.); - mineral reserve and resource; - the orientations and implementation by the Executive Management of the Group's general policy for internal control, risk prevention (organization, policies & procedures, IT systems, telecommunication and digitization, etc.) and insurance, and their evolution; - the work programs and results of internal experts (auditors, legal specialists, etc.) and any external experts that may be called upon to analyze, audit or measure the Group's performance in the above-mentioned areas; - any other subject likely to have significant financial and accounting impact for the Company and Group.
+- the identification, measurement and monitoring by the Executive Management of the possible major impacts, risks and opportunities for the Group in the following areas: - external environment: legal or regulatory changes, crisis management or occurrence of disasters, cybersecurity, environmental and social challenges; - internal processes: legal monitoring of major litigation, compliance with applicable regulations (including for sustainability), business conduct in accordance with laws and Imerys' fundamental ethical values (code of conduct and ethics, anti-corruption, antitrust, etc.); - mineral reserve and resource; - the orientations and implementation by the Executive Management of the Group's general policy for internal control, risk prevention (organization, policies & procedures, IT systems, telecommunication and digitization, etc.) and insurance, and their evolution; - the work programs and results of internal experts (auditors, legal specialists, etc.) and any external experts that may be called upon to analyze, audit or measure the Group's performance in the above-mentioned areas; - any other subject likely to have significant financial, accounting or sustainability impact for the Company and Group.

-- to carry out its mission, the Audit Committee hears the Chief Executive Officer, the statutory auditors and the Group's Chief Financial Officer and, on the Executive Management's initiative or at the Committee's request, according to the items on the agenda for the Committee's meeting, other individuals who take part in drawing up or controlling the financial statements and in risk management or prevention (Financial Department, Internal Audit & Internal Control, Legal Department& CSR). - the Committee has unrestricted access to all the information available in the Group.
-It may also make visits to industrial sites and hear any of the Group's line or support managers as needed. - The Committee may also request that any internal or external audit be conducted on any subject that it judges within the scope of its mission, for which it informs the & Chief Executive Officer.
+- to carry out its mission, the Audit Committee hears the Chief Executive Officer, the statutory auditors and the Group's Chief Financial Officer and, on the Executive Management's initiative or at the Committee's request, according to the items on the agenda for the Committee's meeting, other individuals who take part in drawing up or controlling the financial statements and in risk management or prevention (Financial Department, Internal Audit & Internal Control, Legal Department, Human Resources and Sustainability Department); - the Committee has unrestricted access to all the information available in the Group.
+It may also make visits to industrial sites and hear any of the Group's line or support managers as needed; - the Committee may also request that any internal or external audit be conducted on any subject that it judges within the scope of its mission, for which it informs the & Chief Executive Officer.